mikeduglas/Embedded-Screensaver/README.md

   END
 ```

-In other words, you should declare 2 variables: im (TIdleMonitor) and ss (TScreenSaverBase), and call im.Init() somewhere after OPEN(Window).
+In other words, you should declare 2 variables: im (TIdleMonitor) and ss (TScreenSaverSimple), and call im.Init() somewhere after OPEN(Window).

 ## Requirements
 - Windows 2000 and higher